cloudinary-community/gatsby-transformer-cloudinary/packages/gatsby-transformer-cloudinary/README.md

 ## Example usage

-Here's the plugin in action to fetch a fixed asset using the `useStaticQuery` API of gatsby:
+Here's the plugin in action to fetch a fixed asset using the `useStaticQuery` API of Gatsby:

 ```jsx
 import React from 'react';